 If you are interested in apprenticeships you can view the government website.

 Details of current standards are available through the Institute for Apprenticeships website.

-The IFA is supporting a proposal to create a new trailblazer group to introduce a Level 6 Accounting Apprenticeship standard (equivalent to an honours degree) alongside the current frameworks.
-This will be submitted to the Institute for Apprenticeships in early 2020.
+The IFA is supporting an initiative to create a Digital Accounting and Finance Degree Apprenticeship standard (equivalent to an honours degree) alongside the current frameworks.
+This is awaiting final approval by the Institute for Apprenticeships and Technical Education before it is submitted to the Department of Education for final approval.